lonkaars/avans-arcade/docs/architecture.md

 Important notes:

-- The STM32 can reset the PPU.
-This line will also be connected to a physical button on the FPGA.
 - The STM32 uses direct memory access to control the PPU.
 - The PPU's native resolution is 320x240.
 It works in this resolution as if it is a valid VGA signal.
 The STM32 is also only aware of this resolution.
 This resolution is referred to as "tiny" resolution.
-Because VGA-compatible LCD's likely don't support this resolution due to low clock speed, a built-in pixel-perfect 2X upscaler is chained after the PPU's "tiny" output.
+Because VGA-compatible LCD's likely don't support this resolution due to low clock speed, a built-in pixel-perfect 2X upscaler is internally connected before the output.
 This means that the display sees the resolution as 640x480, but the PPU and STM32 only work in 320x240.
-- The STM32 receives the TVSYNC and THSYNC lines from the PPU.
-These are the VSYNC and HSYNC lines from the tiny VGA signal generator.
-These lines can be used to trigger interrupts for counting frames, and to make sure no read/write conflicts occur for protected memory regions in the PPU.
+- The STM32 receives the TVBLANK and THBLANK lines from the PPU.
+These are the VBLANK and HBLANK lines from the "tiny" VGA resolution.
+These lines can be used to trigger interrupts for counting frames, and to make sure no simultanious reads and writes occur in the PPU.
 - NVSYNC, NHSYNC and the RGB signals refer to the output of the native VGA signal generator.